-Here are some tips for improving security for remote workers.
+Here are some tips for improving security for remote workers:

-Establish strong security policies for remote employees
+1. Establish strong security policies for remote employees

 The first and easiest thing any company can do to enhance security for remote workers is to develop firm, enforceable policies for all employees who spend any time working remotely.
 All employees should be educated to ensure that they can avoid security pitfalls associated with email and the internet.
-All remote workers ensure that they can maintain good email and internet habits while working remotely.
+All remote coders ensure that they can maintain good email and internet habits while working remotely.

-Set up protocols for system security
+2. Set up protocols for system security

-For employees who are unable to stop using public Wi-Fi for example mobile workers who have to work in a hotel where they are staying policy could specify that they use a virtual public network(VPN) to encrypt internet traffic and secure any data that they have access over the internet.
+For employees who are unable to stop using public Wi-Fi for example mobile workers who have to work in a hotel where they are staying, policy could specify that they use a virtual public network to encrypt internet traffic and secure any data that they have access over the internet.

-Consider document security
+3. Consider document security

 This should include procedures for accessing and transporting paper records and for preserving documents outside the workplace.
-For example, documents are not accessed by someone who is not an authorized employee and keeping documents locked away while not in use.
-Another option is to set up a registry of workers who delete documents from the workplace so that the company is kept updated when and by whom documents are removed.
+For Example, documents are not accessed by someone who is not an authorized employee and keep documents locked away while not in use.
+Another option is to set up a registry of remoted medical coders who delete documents from the workplace so that the company remains updated when and by whom documents are removed.

-Provide training to remote staff
+4. Provide training to remote staff

 The final and most important thing is that all remote employees should complete training or education sessions to ensure that they completely understand and adhere to all security companies of the company.
-This should include a briefing on all applicable security policies, as well as training on how to spot and deal with common cyber threats that employees can encounter through email or the internet.
+This should include a briefing on all applicable security policies as well as training on how to spot and deal with common cyber threats that employees can encounter through email or the internet.

-As remote work continues to expand and develop, we need to determine how we can learn to trust the virtual world and secure our system.
+As remote coders continues to expand and develop, we need to determine how we can learn to trust the virtual world and secure our system.
 We will be able to create positive, sustainable, and trustworthy relationships through collaboration and partnerships.
 And this is huge in the work environment because the more people feel secure, the more accountable, motivated, and invested they become.